 MASSENA – Lyle G. Konkowski, 73, of Dennison Road, passed away Tuesday morning, August 6, 2019 at his home.

-To send flowers in memory of Lyle G. Konkowski, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lyle G. Konkowski, please visit our Heartfelt Sympathies Store.

 Lyle was born August 12, 1945 in Massena, the son of the late Joseph and Gladys (Johnstone) Konkowski and was a graduate of Massena High School.
 On June 2, 2001, he married Vickie Olmstead in Burke.

 In 1966, Lyle started his working career with Alcoa working in various departments with various positions.
 He retired in 2004 after 38 years of service.
 Lyle was a member of the Massena Elks Lodge #1702 and taught hunter safety courses for many years.
 He had a great love for the outdoors and enjoyed all the activities that allowed him to be outside – hunting, fishing, motorcycling, and camping at his beloved camp in Reynoldston were just some of those enjoyments.
 He also enjoyed doing private taxidermy work, listening to old country music and fiddling, and when he was younger played in a band with his father and sister where they played many of the “old” style instruments such as harmonicas, accordions, and fiddles to name a few.
 He was also an avid ham radio operator and will fondly be remembered by his handle name “Gray Squirrel.”